SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/palo-alto-networks-8.md

-## Collect Logs for the Palo Alto Networks 8 App
+## Collecting Logs for the Palo Alto Networks 8 App

 This page has instructions for collecting logs for the Palo Alto Networks 8 App, as well as examples of field extraction rules, logs, and queries.

-### Log Types
-2

-Parsing in the Sumo Logic app for PAN 8  is based on the PAN-OS Syslog integration, which is described in this document: [PAN-OS Syslog Integration](https://live.paloaltonetworks.com/t5/Tech-Note-Articles/PAN-OS-Syslog-Integration/ta-p/55323).

 ### Prerequisites
-3

 * Configure Syslog Monitoring for your Palo Alto Networks device, as described in [Configure Syslog Monitoring](https://www.paloaltonetworks.com/documentation/80/pan-os/pan-os/monitoring/use-syslog-for-monitoring/configure-syslog-monitoring) in Palo Alto Networks help.
 * This app supports Palo Alto Networks v7 and v8.